milesj/boost/docs/common.md

 [optimal](https://milesj.gitbook.io/optimal).

 To start, extend `Contract` with a generic interface that represents the shape of the options object.
-Next, implement the abstract `blueprint` method, which is passed [optimal predicates](https://milesj.gitbook.io/optimal/predicates) as an argument, and must return an [optimal blueprint](https://milesj.gitbook.io/optimal/usage#blueprint) that matches the generic interface.
+Next, implement the abstract `Contract#blueprint` method, which is passed [optimal predicates](https://milesj.gitbook.io/optimal/predicates) as an argument, and must return an [optimal blueprint](https://milesj.gitbook.io/optimal/usage#blueprint) that matches the generic interface.